“We are now in the “post-Agile” age.” - Alistair Cockburn, Heart of Agile

 Zealotry occurs where people see Agile as a solution to all problems, blindly following agile techniques in the belief that they will bring about success on their own.
 This behaviour is at the heart of the Hype Cycle’s Peak of Inflated Expectations:

 “How does the first line of the Agile Manifesto begin?
 No peeking.
 Don’t know?
 That’s fine.
 It doesn’t matter.
 It says, “We are uncovering better ways of developing software….”
 Stop.
 Notice it says, “developing software.”
 It does not say, “leaning out your org,” “paying down transformation debt,” “cutting it out with this command-and-control crap,” “focusing on outcomes and getting better at discovery work,” “fixing your medieval budgeting system,” or any of the other far more value-adding things people have tried to glom onto it.
 But the thing is, when people say that Agile pertains to the whole org, it’s revisionist history.
-It’s dishonest.” - Charles Lambdin, Dear Agile, I’m Tired of Pretending.
+It’s dishonest.” - Charles Lambdin, Dear Agile, I’m Tired of Pretending (since removed).

 This zealotry is The Peter Principle applied to ideas: promoting them beyond their level of competence.